ptr727/PlexCleaner/README.md

 - Automatic audio and subtitle track selection requires the track language to be set, set the language for unknown tracks.
 - Automatic track selection ignores the Default track attribute and uses the first track when multiple tracks are present, remove duplicate tracks.
 - Corrupt files cause playback issues, verify stream integrity, try to automatically repair, or delete.
-- Some WiFi or 100mbps Ethernet connected devices with small read buffers cannot play high bitrate content, verify content bitrate does not exceed the network bitrate.
+- Some WiFi or 100mbps Ethernet connected devices with small read buffers cannot play high bitrate content, warn when media bitrate exceeds the network bitrate.
+- Dolby Vision is only supported on DV capable hardware, warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7).

 ## Installation